carlosdeveloper10/InputDialog/README.md

 # InputDialog
-A simple .dll library to make Input dialog with C#, VB .NET or some .NET language
+A simple .dll library to make Input dialog with C#, VB .NET or some .NET languages

-## Ca you do it whit this .dll?
+## What can you do it whit this .dll?
-You can make useful window(pop up) to ask and catch any messages from users. this library is similar to java function `OptionPane.showMessageDialog();`
+You can make useful windows(pop ups) to request and catch any messages from users. this library is similar to java's class `JOptionPane`

 ## How to use it
 The following codes are examples with C# and VB .NET